 How to prevent sun poisoning

 To prevent sun poisoning, you want to take the same precautions that help you avoid sunburn.
+Here are some important tips to follow the next time you go outside:

 - Avoid tanning beds.